patelnitesh/DogAPIDemo/README.md

 The image gallery displays pictures of the selected dog breed using a `TabView` with swipeable pages.
 Each page shows an image fetched from the Dog CEO API.
 The gallery includes:

 - **AsyncImage** for loading images asynchronously.
+- **Combine API** for downloading breed images with publishers and subscribers.
 - **TabView** with `PageTabViewStyle` for paging through images.
 - **Hidden tab dots** to keep the interface clean.